vkuskova/Dynamical_Leverage/README.md

-# Dynamical Leverage in Temporal Networks — reproducibility
+# Dynamical Leverage in Temporal Networks: Reproducibility

 Code and artifacts for the paper "Dynamical Leverage in Temporal Networks: \\
-When Does Node Importance Depend on the Trajectory?" (under review).
+When Does Node Importance Depend on the Trajectory?"
+(Paper under review).

 ## Layout